xbmc/kodi-tv/src/content/article/kodi-nexus-alpha-2/index.md

 **Closed Captions**

 * Fix an instance of Closed Captions not working.
 A forum member was able to provide an extremely helpful sample that allowed **@enen92** to track down an issue with closed captions not working correctly.
-Incidentally, this also fixes Closed captions for some *Inputstream.Adaptive* streams as confirmed by **@CastagnaIT**.
+Incidentally, this also fixes Closed Captions for some *Inputstream.Adaptive* streams as confirmed by **@CastagnaIT**.

 **Subtitles**